postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 1. Select **Collections** in the sidebar, and then select a collection, folder, or request.
 1. Select **Documentation** <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg" width="16px" style="vertical-align:middle;margin-bottom:5px"> in the context bar.
 1. Select the edit icon <img alt="Edit icon" src="https://assets.postman.com/postman-docs/documentation-edit-icon-v8-10.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> next to the description.
-1. Compose your new content, and then click **Save**.
+1. Compose your new content, and then select **Save**.
 To learn more about using Postman's built-in editing tools, see [Authoring your docs](/docs/publishing-your-api/authoring-your-documentation/).

 <img alt="Documentation pane" src="https://assets.postman.com/postman-docs/documentation-pane-v9.jpg" width="566px">